Spin the black circle: horizon absorption on non-circular, planar binary black hole dynamics: EOB dynamics

 \subsection{Parameter space investigation}

 After inspecting the angular momentum and energy fluxes predicted by our expressions in a few examples in the last section, we now move on to discussing the results of a more systematic exploration.
-We use the \TEOBResumS{} model to evolve the dynamics of a large number of systems spanning the available parameter space for unbound, non-precessing binaries, with dimensionless spins $\chi_{1,2} \in \left\{0, \pm 0.3, \pm 0.6, \pm 0.9\right\}$, mass ratios $q \in \left\{1, 2, 4, 8\right\}$, and initial orbital angular momenta $\lo \in \left[2.5, 10\right]$.
+We use the \TEOBResumSDali~model to evolve the dynamics of a large number of systems spanning the available parameter space for unbound, non-precessing binaries, with dimensionless spins $\chi_{1,2} \in \left\{0, \pm 0.3, \pm 0.6, \pm 0.9\right\}$, mass ratios $q \in \left\{1, 2, 4, 8\right\}$, and initial orbital angular momenta $\lo \in \left[2.5, 10\right]$.
 We also vary the initial energy from $\hat{E}_{\rm min} = 1.0001$ to an upper limit of $\hat{E}_{\rm max}^{q = 1} = 1.2$ for equal-mass systems.
 When $q > 1$, we instead calculate an upper threshold that corresponds to the same $\nu$-rescaled effective energy as the equal-mass case:

 This yields progressively lower maximum initial energies as $q$ grows, down to $\eo \simeq 1.083$ for $q = 8$.
-Initial data resulting in a merger are discarded.\footnote{This includes both immediate capture, as well as systems that become bound after the first encounter but still complete a few orbits before merger; these are recognized by their energy falling below 1.} For each system, we compute the maximum angular momentum and mass fluxes, as well as the final cumulative variations in $S_{1,2}, m_{1,2}$ and $\chi_{1,2}$, for each analytic version considered in the previous section: up to \ac{lo}, \ac{nlo}, \ac{nnlo} with and without superradiance prefactor, and using the quasi-circular expressions of~\cite{Saketh:2022xjb} with either leading $x$ or $r$.
-As a reminder, we neglect in the EOB equations of motion the effect of the changing masses and spins; as we will see, outside of a few exceptional cases the total effect of horizon absorption is too small to have a visible impact.
+Initial data resulting in a merger are discarded.\footnote{This includes both immediate capture, as well as systems that become bound after the first encounter but still complete a few orbits before merger; these are recognized by their energy falling below 1.} For each system, we compute the maximum angular momentum and mass fluxes, as well as the final cumulative variations in $\hS_{1,2}, m_{1,2}$ and $\chi_{1,2}$, for each analytic version considered in the previous section: up to \ac{lo}, \ac{nlo}, \ac{nnlo} with and without superradiance prefactor, and using the quasi-circular expressions of~\cite{Saketh:2022xjb} with either leading $x$ or $r$.
+In particular, we calculate the final value of the mass-rescaled spin $\chi_{1,2}^{\rm final}$ by: